MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 uid: microsoft.quantum.quickstarts.optimization.qio
 ---

-# Microsoft QIO optimization quickstart for Azure Quantum
+# Optimization quickstart for Azure Quantum

 Learn how to use Microsoft QIO in Azure Quantum to solve a simple binary optimization problem.